dapr/docs/getting-started/getting-started.md

 This descirbes how to setup the cluster and install Dapr to local environment and Kubernetes cluster.

 Dapr can be run as a standalone and kubernetes modes.
-Running dapr runtime as a standalone mode helps you develop dapr app in your local development environment and run it in any environments by using Dapr CLI.
-You can deploy Dapr to any Kubernetes clusters via Dapr CLI and Helm.
+Running Dapr runtime as a standalone mode helps you develop Dapr app in your local development environment and run it in any environments by using Dapr CLI.

+For Kubernetes mode, you can also deploy Dapr to Kubernetes clusters via Dapr CLI and Helm.

-Once Dapr is installed, you can try out [dapr samples](https://github.com/dapr/samples)  and [howtos](../howto/) and explore dpar features.
+With Dapr installed, you can try out [dapr samples](https://github.com/dapr/samples)  and [howtos](../howto/) and explore dpar features.

 ## Contents